JUNE 7 - JUNE 28

 DATES FOR THE PROGRAM?

-The program uses facilities at Gallery West as the main stage.
+The program uses facilities at Gallery West and RNDR's studio as its main stage.
 Depending on the projects and research other facilities in the neighborhood may be integrated into the program.
 Den Haag, at its core, is a small walkable city.

 ARE THERE SCHOLARSHIPS?